UnrelatedString/lumber/README.md

 # Lumber

-A golflang inspired by [Brachylog](https://github.com/JCumin/Brachylog), but figuratively "cut down" into a stack-based language.
+A golflang inspired by [Brachylog](https://github.com/JCumin/Brachylog), but figuratively "cut down" into a ~~stack~~ bin-based language.